 - His actions and movements while in the company of his companions were characterised by simplicity and utter humility, so much so that a stranger would not be able to tell who he was.
 Once, a man came and asked, "Who amongst you is Muhammad?"
-(Al-Bukhari: 63). - Some of his companions say that while he was preoccupied, he did not refrain from going to spend the needs of the people and their interests, no matter how small.
-Indeed, he was so humble that even a female slave of Madeenah, would just take hold of his hand and take him wherever she needed his assistance (Al-Bukhari: 5724).
+(Al-Bukhari: 63). - Some of his companions say that while he was preoccupied, he did not refrain from going to attend to the needs of the people and their interests, no matter how small.
+Indeed, he was so humble that even a female slave of Madeenah, would just take hold of his hand and take him wherever she needed his assistance (Al-Bukhari: 5724). - He would mend his own personal belongings, shared household chores with his wives and helped them around the house.
+His wife 'A'ishah (God be pleased with her)